urbit/docs.urbit.org/content/courses/urbit-academy/ca.md

 and guide in-depth projects with minimal oversight (as distinct from collaboration).

-The first cohort for Core Academy will take place in late summer 2023.
+Core Academy cohorts take place in the late summer and fall of each year.

 - [Complete this form](https://forms.gle/gdDWFLiDV1Te65nH8) to get on our mailing list about the next opportunity.